TetraMesa

 Security / Facilities Managers: What You Can Do

 You’re guardians of physical and digital doors; workplaces, buildings, data centers.
 When phones become the de facto ID badge, a lost device can be a cascade problem.
-Time to diversify and harden those entry points without turning into a fortress of frustration.
+Time to diversify and harden those entry points without turning recovery into a major employee ordeal.

 • Deploy phone-independent access controls: Go touchless with biometrics or RFID badges that don’t rely on personal smartphones.
 For facilities, integrate systems like smart locks or kiosks that use hardware tokens or company-issued fobs.